 Mental Health and Wellbeing

 There will be moments in many children's lives where the challenges they face detract from their ability to learn.
 Some will require a greater support to increase their emotional literacy.
-ELSA is an initiative developed and supported by Educational Psychologists and it recognises that children learn better and are happier in school if their emotional needs are addressed.
+Feelings First is an initiative developed and supported by Educational Psychologists and it recognises that children learn better and are happier in school if their emotional needs are addressed.

 In most cases, this will be delivered on an individual basis.
 Sometimes small group work is appropriate - especially in the areas of friendship.
 The sessions are meant to be fun, using a range of activities; games, role play with puppets, arts and craft.
-ELSA sessions take place in our Nurture Room which provides a calm, safe space for the child to feel supported and cared for.
+Feelings First sessions take place in our Nurture Room which provides a calm, safe space for the child to feel supported and cared for.

 - Social skills